-I had been extremely lucky finding a job teaching English to informatics students at a new program that was being installed at Université Paris–Sud, in Orsay, a southern Paris suburb.
-The salary was low but I could live on it and pay for the very nice little studio I had found in the 5th arrondissement on the Left Bank, which is where one wants to live if alone in Paris.
-I had just enough money to buy a tiny secondhand Renault, called a 4L – L for luxe!!!
+I had been extremely lucky finding a job teaching English to computer science students in a new program that was being installed at Université Paris–Sud, in Orsay, a southern suburb of Paris.
+The salary was not very generous, but I could live on it and pay for the very nice little studio I had found in the 5th arrondissement on the Left Bank.
+That is where one wants to live if alone in Paris.
+I had enough money to buy a tiny second-hand Renault, called a 4L – L for luxe!!!

 Virtually the first things I bought for my studio were a radio and a record player that could be plugged into the speakers of the radio.
-My first two records, from a local small record store, were Beethoven’s violin concerto with Yehudi Menuhin and – believe it or not – old Mr. Furtwängler as director, and Ravel’s Daphne and Chloë.
+My first two records, from a local small record store, were Beethoven’s violin concerto with Yehudi Menuhin and – believe it or not – old Mr. Furtwängler as director, an excellent recording, and Ravel’s Daphne and Chloë.

 One day I opened my weekly copy of L’Officel des Spectacles and found that La Mama theater was in Paris and had a play on.
 It was “Carmilla”, which is called a chamber opera and was created by their artistic director Wilford Leach.
 It is based on a vampire story by Joseph Sheridan Le Fanu.1

-We went to Le Café des deux Magots right across from l’Eglise Saint-Germain-des-Prés, in the very heart of bohemian Paris.
+We went to Le Café aux deux Magots right across from l’Eglise Saint-Germain-des-Prés, in the very heart of bohemian Paris.
 The young man asked me what I would like and I said ‘Oh… a Scotch please’.

 John had cassette tapes of his favorite Mahler symphonies.
 I remember that he had Mahler’s 1st, 3rd, 4th and 5th .
 I didn’t know Mahler at the time, but I fell in love with all of them.

-Mélisande traveled twice across the Atlantic in a cat bag and once she got lost under some seats in front of us.
+Mélisande traveled by air twice across the Atlantic in a cat bag and once she got lost under some seats in front of us.
 Everybody took it well, there was much laughter and she was soon restored to the lap where she belonged.
 She stayed with us until we don’t know what caught her and she left us in 1981.
 We did our best to keep her warm in covers and warm bottles, but there was nothing we could do to save her.
 The vet had said as much and she was right.
-She died in John’s arms.
+Mélisande died in John’s arms.